greenelab/deep-review/sections/07_conclusions.md

 These were individuals who contributed to the review of the literature;
 drafted the manuscript or provided substantial critical revisions;
 approved the final manuscript draft; and agreed to be accountable in all aspects of the work.
-Individuals who did not contribute in all of these ways, but who did participate, are acknowledged at the end of the manuscript.
+Individuals who did not contribute in all of these ways, but who did participate, are acknowledged below.

+`TODO: update after finalizing discussion in #369`

 ### Acknowledgements